garymooney/qmuvi/README.md

 # Mapping quantum to music
 <img src="https://user-images.githubusercontent.com/6459545/179481509-843ede43-20a9-4392-916e-3e6b4757bbe7.png" width="220">
-A noisy quantum density matrix simulator is used to sample mixed states (a probabilistic mixture of pure states) at various time steps.
+A quantum density matrix simulator is used to sample mixed states (a probabilistic mixture of pure states) at various time steps.
 <br />
 <br />